 Melanie studied the piano at the Royal College of Music in London, where she won many prizes and scholarships, graduating with a Master’s degree in Piano Performance.
 Her principal piano professors included Patricia Carroll, Tatiana Sarkissova, and John Lill.

-As a pianist, Melanie has performed and broadcast worldwide, giving recitals as a soloist, chamber musician and accompanist at many music festivals and major concert halls.
-She has made a solo recording at Wigmore Hall (for Opera Omnia), has performed for the Queen Mother and Queen of Denmark, and has also broadcast on Classic FM, BBC Radio and Swedish and Spanish TV.
+As a pianist, Melanie has performed and broadcast widely, giving recitals as a soloist, chamber musician and accompanist at many music festivals and major concert halls around the world, touring over ten countries, including solo performances in the UK at the South Bank Centre, CBSO Hall, and St. John’s Smith Square.
+She has made a solo recording at Wigmore Hall (for Opera Omnia), has performed for the Queen Mother and Queen of Denmark, and has also broadcast on Classic FM, BBC Radio, CBC Radio, and Swedish and Spanish television.